cbrence/FEP-Analysis/readme.md

 This project is informed by research on FEP outcomes and relapse prevention:

+- Research by Leighton et al. (2019) demonstrating the ability for machine learning approaches to predict one-year outcomes in First Episode Psychosis
-- Research on Duration of Untreated Psychosis (DUP) shows modest but meaningful association between shorter DUP and better outcomes
+- Research on Duration of Untreated Psychosis (DUP) that shows modest but meaningful association between shorter DUP and better outcomes
-- Evidence suggests that treating "Ultra High Risk" populations shows modest effects in delaying transition to psychosis
-- The distinction between insidious onset and sudden onset has prognostic significance
-- Different approaches may be needed for BLIPS (Brief Limited Intermittent Psychotic Symptoms) versus Schizophreniform disorder

 ## Contributors

-- [Your Name]
-- [Other Contributors]
+- Brence, Colin (updated project)
+- Reybol, Antonio Jr.; Zhang, Xuewei; Zhang, Yilei (original CIS 9660 project)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## References

+Leighton, S. P., Krishnadas, R., Chung, K., Blair, A., Brown, S., Clark, S., Sowerbutts, K., Schwannauer, M., Cavanagh, J., & Gumley, A. I. (2019).
+Predicting one-year outcome in first episode psychosis using machine learning.
+PLOS ONE, 14(3), e0212846. https://doi.org/10.1371/journal.pone.0212846